surtarso/ASAPCabinetFE/UserManual.md

   - `myVPXtablesDir/myVPXtable/video/`
   - `myVPXtablesDir/myVPXtable/audio/`

 You can set these paths using the in-app configuration menu.
-You can use your own media or generate it with the `generator.sh` tool (see "Taking Screenshots" section).
+You can use your own media or generate it with the `generate_media.sh` tool (see "Taking Screenshots" section).

 ### Starting the App for the First Time

 Simply double-click the ASAPCabinetFE icon (or start it as you would any other app).
 The first time you run it, a setup window will appear, asking you to point to your main VPX tables folder and the VPinballX program itself.
 Select these locations, save your choices, and close the menu.
 If everything is found correctly, the main app will then open.

 ![image](https://github.com/user-attachments/assets/35b13475-c0a2-4e4c-b20c-5ae21f13051c)
+>[!NOTE]
+> Optional args are for launching Visual Pinball X, not the front-end.

 ## Windows Positions
 The first time the app opens you might see all windows on top of each other on the corner of a single monitor.